remkohdev/kafka101/Lab02/README.md

-# Produce and Consume EventStreams with Spring Boot Kafka
+# Produce and Consume Streams with Kafka Console Tools

 See also https://ibm.github.io/event-streams/tutorials/kafka-streams-app/